Ex-Port Authority official apologizes for traffic stop tirade

 TENAFLY, New Jersey (WABC) --A former Port Authority commissioner has issued a response after she was seen on video berating police officers during a traffic stop in New Jersey.

-Caren Turner was trying to intervene after police pulled her daughter over in Tenafly.
+Caren Turner was trying to intervene after police pulled over a car in which her daughter was a passenger in Tenafly.

 Turner resigned last week after her profanity-laced confrontation captured on a police car dashcam went public.